For Dummies: History

-Vaccines and autism

-In 2006, Wiley published Understanding Autism for Dummies, a text about the neurodevelopmental disorder autism.
-Multiple chapters of the book contained anti-vaccination talking points, including false speculation that autism was caused by certain vaccines (such as the MMR vaccine), certain vaccine ingredients (such as the preservative thiomersal) or too many vaccines given within a short period.
-In addition to recommending that readers consider an alternative vaccination schedule, the book posited that thiomersal could cause mercury poisoning and suggested chelation therapy as a potential treatment.
-Those who wrote sections of the book or assisted with its production in other ways included Stephen Shore, Jane El-Dahr, Jeff Bradstreet, Temple Grandin and Bernard Rimland, all of whom have publicly speculated or argued that there is a causal link between vaccines and autism outside the context of the book.

-It is scientific consensus that there is no link between any vaccine or vaccine ingredient and autism and that the thiomersal used as a preservative in some vaccines is not harmful.
-Chelation therapy is unproven as an autism treatment and potentially life-threatening when improperly administered.

 Parts

 Almost all Dummies books are organized around sections called "parts", which are groups of related chapters.
 Parts are almost always preceded by a Rich Tennant comic that refers to some part of the subject under discussion, though the comics were discontinued in 2012.
 Sometimes the same Tennant drawing reappears in another Dummies book with a new caption.

 Another constant in the Dummies series is The Part of Tens, a section at the end of the books where lists of 10 items are included.
 They are usually resources for further study, and sometimes also include amusing bits of information that do not fit readily elsewhere.